ChatGPT + veriova

 - Proactively store important decisions without being asked

-- At the start of each conversation, recall context for the topic being discussed
+- At the start of each conversation, load context for the topic being discussed

 Step 4: Add the Actions